Link199292/auto-mining/readme.md

 ## logs.txt

-A log file which takes note of the main events while the script is in execution.
+A log file which takes note of the main events while the script is in execution is going to be created.
 Events which are recorded:
 - a new update is available
 - the miner has started and the gas value at that moment